Kathryn Solly, B.Ed (Hons), PGCE (SEN), M.A, NPQICL, ACCT.

 She was awarded the Unilever Fellowship researching aspects of Early Years Leadership and Management.
 She has contributed to several journals and books on a variety of aspects of early childhood pedagogy, practices and partnerships.
 Her first book ‘Adventure, Risk and Challenge in the Early Years’ was published in 2014.
 She is now writing ‘Leading Learning Outdoors from Birth to Seven.’

 Kathryn now concentrates on specialist early childhood consulting, training and authorship.
-She is a Froebel Trust Travelling Trainer, an Associate for Early Education, Vice Chair of the Early Childhood Forum, and a leading member of Keeping Early Years Unique.
+She is a Froebel Trust Travelling Trainer, an Associate for Early Education, and a leading member of Keeping Early Years Unique.
 She continues to be fascinated by young children’s learning, the pioneers, nature and the world around us and is continuing to explore it with a variety of practitioners in her daily work and research.
 She also enjoys ‘hands-on’ experiences with her two grandchildren.

 She has considerable experience in Early Years education, including Risk and Challenge, Outdoor Play, Leadership etc. Kathryn regularly presents at conferences, seminars and workshops throughout the UK, and her first book has been published by Routledge.
 She is also a contributing author to Early Education’s guide for EY headteachers and is currently working on two further books.